X: The Life and Times of Malcolm X

 Oakland Opera presents an opera by Anthony Davis.

 By Janos Gereben

 There is significant difference between the artistically right and the ideologically righteous.
 Anthony Davis’ 1986 opera, Malcolm X, is more righteous than it is right.
-As heard at Oakland Opera on Sunday, with an enthusiastic audience that included the composer, this was the first staged production of Malcolm X since its New York City Opera premiere 20 years ago; there have been a number of concert and college performances around the
+As heard at Oakland Opera on Sunday, with an enthusiastic audience that included the composer, this was the first staged production of Malcolm X since its New York City Opera premiere 20 years ago; there have been a number of concert and college performances around the country.

 What’s righteous about Malcolm X is that it speaks of oppression, discrimination, suffering, and the search for liberation from those ugly historical forces.
 What’s not right about the opera is that it lacks dramatic cohesion, doesn’t make its hero anything like flesh-and-blood, and it doesn’t offer music that can stand on its own, beyond mere accompaniment.

 During the 80-minute first act, music is especially sparse, “minimalist” both in the sense of quantity and denoting the musical school to which it aspires.
 From the opening “chopsticks” theme, a few jazzy variations lead to numbing ostinato.
 The 50-minute second act is much more lively musically, with free jazz variations and riffs, a couple of impressive arias.